 The firm appears to be on hold while Sarah Huckabee Sanders works in the White House.
 It is not clear if Sarah Sanders and her husband will be restarting the consulting firm when she leaves the Trump administration.
 It is also not known if either of them will have a role in Trump’s 2020 presidential campaign.

-5. Sanders Works for IMGE Insights Leading Its Research Division
+5. Sanders Worked for IMGE Insights Leading Its Research Division

 Sanders took on a new job leading the newly created research and insights division of IMGE, a center-right digital public affairs firm based in Washington, D.C., according to a press release from the company.
 Sanders was brought on board in July 2017 after IMGE split away from Media Group of America Holdings, which runs the Independent Journal Review news site.

 “Sanders will lead a new team within IMGE, IMGE Insights, that will offer polling and messaging for political and corporate clients.
 IMGE Insights will employ a different approach to polling, casting a wider net via online, mobile, and landline interviews to deliver more accurate results and effective messaging at a lower cost.
 Sanders has distinguished himself as a strategist for some of the most unexpected Republican victories in the country over the last decade,” the press release stated.

 “Bryan Sanders brings tremendous experience as a leading pollster and general consultant to numerous winning causes, and he will pioneer a new approach to survey research in an area that is ripe for disruption.
 We are already off to a fast start with several fascinating new projects, and I’m excited to welcome him formally to the team,” CEO Phil Musser said.

 It is not clear if Sanders will continue in that role when he and his family move back to Arkansas.